aleskucera/ALVE-3D/README.md

 #### Logging

-The project uses Hydra logging for logging.
-The logging is configured in the `conf/hydra` files.
-The logging is configured that the logs will be saved in the `outputs/{date}/{time}` directory.
+The project uses Hydra logging.
+It is configured in the `conf/hydra` files so that the logs will be saved in the `outputs/{date}/{time}` directory.
 The `date` and `time` are the date and the time when the project was started.
 Then there are the following subdirectories:

 - `master`: This directory contains the logs of the `master` node when is used.
 - `slave`: This directory contains the logs of the `slave` node when is used.
 - *tensorboard file*: This file is used for the Tensorboard.
-It is created when the Tensorboard is used.
+It is created when the Tensorboard is used (when the `master` node is used).

 ## Usage